Skip to main content

 Meanwhile, Kennedy had arrived hours early.
 Checked the lighting.
 The temperature.
 Everything.

 One prepared for radio.
+One prepared for TV.
+TV won.

 By 1976, candidates had 16 years to master television.